How much does it cost to travel to Cuba? Below you will find my Cuba travel costs per day / destination.

 Cuba has a complicated visa policy with most countries’ citizens requiring a tourist card before entry.

-There are a few countries who are exempt but also a few where you have to get a full visa, so it will be best to check before it here you go.
+There are a few countries that are exempt but also a few where you have to get a full visa, so it will be best to check before it here you go.

 Prices vary from country to country so don’t forget to put some money aside in your Cuba travel budget to pay for your visa/tourist card.